Please note

 Welcome to the website of the Institute of Geosciences!

-The Institute of Geosciences at Bonn University combines the departments of Geology, Geochemistry/Petrology, Geophysics, Meteorology and Palaeontology.
-Within these departments, the disciplines of environmental geology, hydrogeology, sedimentology, geochemistry, mineralogy, petrology, structural geology, geophysics, geodynamics, climate dynamics, theoretical meteorology, radar polarimetry and palaeobotany, micropalaeontology and invertebrate and vertebrate palaeontology are covered.
+The Institute of Geosciences at Bonn University combines the sections of Geology, Geochemistry/Petrology, Geophysics and Meteorology.
+Within these sections, the disciplines of environmental geology, hydrogeology, sedimentology, geochemistry, mineralogy, petrology, structural geology, geophysics, geodynamics, climate dynamics, theoretical meteorology and radar polarimetry are covered.

 Combined with 2 Bachelor and 4 Master programmes in 2 teaching units, the Institute of Earth Sciences offers a broad spectrum of theoretical and practical disciplines for orientation in university research and teaching.